jobinkeecheril/Vernacular-ai-tasks/task1-docker/README.md

 docker.io/ubuntu    16.04               9499db781771        2 weeks ago         131 MB
 ```

-Step 6: Run the docker container using the task1 docker image
+Step 6: Run the docker container using the task1 docker image to launch the container as bash

 ```[root@server docker]# docker run -it task1```